Charikshith/GEN_AI_REPO/Mastering_Python/17 - Multiprocessing.md

 ### Multiprocessing

 Multiprocessing is the most powerful of the three, but it also comes with more complexity.
 It allows your program to run multiple processes in parallel, each with its own memory space and interpreter.
+Each processor can act as each thread during execution.

 #### How It Works